Sorell

 PROFILE FAQ

-Sorell has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally
+Sorell has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region.
-Key projects are Sorell School Redevelopment, Tasman Highway Duplication Project, Greater Hobart Urban Growth Boundary Extension, and Tasmanian Irrigation Schemes: Tranche 3.
-Below is a list of those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified one major project likely impacting the area.
+Key projects include Sorell School Redevelopment, Tasman Highway Duplication Project, Greater Hobart Urban Growth Boundary Extension, and Tasmanian Irrigation Schemes: Tranche 3.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.